 Components allow you to:

-• import existing images, or build Dockerfiles and sync these artifacts into customer accounts.
+• Import existing images, or build Dockerfiles and sync these artifacts into customer accounts

-• deploy helm charts
+• Deploy Helm charts

-• deploy terraform code
+• Deploy Terraform code

-Nuon apps allow you to create dependencies between components and exposes a rich configuration language to share outputs between components for configuration.
+Nuon apps allow you to create dependencies between components and expose a rich configuration language to share outputs between components for configuration.
 You can use variables to configure components with the outputs of other components.

 App Runner